huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/General Settings/Creating a new Deployment.md

 # Creating a new Deployment
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor.
-Related articles: Creating a new Organisation; Inviting staff;

 Once you have set up your Organisation, you can create as many deployments as you need associated to that organisation within the Admin Portal.
 Each deployment will create a version of the Clinician Portal and Huma App with its own distinct characteristics.
 ## How it works​